Renovation schedule

 To cover...

-The metro’s new multimodal signage aims to help all passengers find their way easily, when taking the metro and when finding their bus, tram or the right exit.
+The new multimodal signage of the metro aims to help all travelers easily find their way, whether taking the metro, finding their bus, tramway, or the right exit.

-The enamelled plates, which date back to the metro’s origins, symbolise the excellence of a tradition that is well placed in the context of the renovation work.
-Rugged, impervious to chemicals, wall-mounted or suspended, there are thousands on the network (there are 583 at the Opera station!).
-Since all stations are different, each plate is designed according to its position in the station and its location.
+The enameled plaques, which date back to the origins of the metro, symbolize the excellence of a tradition that fits perfectly within the renovation work.
+Indestructible and impervious to chemicals, these wall-mounted or suspended plaques are found by the thousands across the network (there are 583 at Opéra station alone!).
+Since all stations are different, each plaque is custom-designed according to its position in the station and its location.

-The metro upgrade includes a more efficient sales service and increased staff availability to help and inform passengers.
-The old sales offices are being transformed to offer numerous ticket vending machines and top-up terminals for the Navigo travel pass.
-Staff members at ticket counters and information desks are equipped with systems allowing them to better inform passengers.
+The modernization of the metro includes a more efficient sales service and increased staff availability to assist and inform travelers.
+The old sales offices are being transformed to offer numerous vending machines and recharge stations for the Passe Navigo.
+Agents at ticket counters or information desks are equipped with devices that enable them to better inform travelers.

-We have made metro lighting a priority, because light is essential to comfort and safety in underground facilities.
-The required brightness, reminiscent of natural light, was obtained by playing on the types of lighting and the reflective character of the surfaces.
+RATP has prioritized metro lighting because light is a crucial element for comfort and safety in underground spaces.
+The required luminance, a principle reminiscent of natural light, has been achieved by utilizing different types of lighting and the reflective capabilities of surfaces.

-This light is the identity of the metro environment, revealing its architectural richness, organising the transition between outside and inside and guiding passengers.
-From the street to the platform, there are no fewer than 17 lighting models that gently mark out the area changes and enhance the feeling of safety.
+This lighting serves as the identity card of metro spaces, revealing their architectural features, organizing transitions between exterior and interior spaces, and guiding travelers.
+From the street to the platform, no less than 17 types of luminaires smoothly punctuate space changes and enhance the sense of security.

 Did you know?